Back Discover Easter Week in Asturias

 In Avilés, the end of the calendar of processions gives way to another important festival declared to be of National Tourist Interest, the Fiesta del Bollo.

-Incidentally, the festival takes its name from the bun or sponge cake given by the godparents to their godchildren on Easter Sunday.
+Incidentally, the festival is named after the bun or sponge cake given by the godparents to their godchildren on Easter Sunday.

 Easter Week in Villaviciosa